 The population of fall Chinook salmon that spawns in the Hanford Reach is a major component of what is referred to as Upriver Bright (URB) fall Chinook salmon (ODFW and WDFW, 2003).
 The URB Chinook salmon produced in the Reach are heavily utilized as a fishery in the Columbia River and Pacific Ocean.
 The Hanford Reach stock represents the bulk of the Upper Columbia River Bright management unit (fall Chinook salmon that spawn primarily upstream of McNary Dam).
 This management unit is considered an indicator stock by the Pacific Salmon Commission, and is under the jurisdiction of the Pacific Salmon Treaty.
 The URB stock of fall Chinook salmon is a far north migrating stock and a major contributor to ocean fisheries off Southeast Alaska and British Columbia.
-Between 1985 and 2001, URBs comprised about 15.5 percent of the Chinook salmon catch in southeast Alaska, 9 percent of the North British Columbia catch, 7 percent of the Central British Columbia harvest, and 10 percent of the West Coast Vancouver Island catch (PSC 2002).
+Between 1990 and 2012, wild Chinook from the Hanford Reach have comprised on average 14% (range 4 - 26%) of the Chinook salmon catch in southeast Alaska troll fishery and 4.5% (range 0 - 12%) of the North British Columbia catch (PSC 2015).